Subcubic graphs without eigenvalues in $(-1, 1)$: Bipartite graphs of girth

 \section{Bipartite graphs of girth $4$}

 In this section, we classify connected subcubic bipartite graphs of girth $4$ without eigenvalues in $(-1,1)$.

 \begin{proof}[Proof of \cref{thm:bipartite-girth-4}] Let $H$ be a connected subcubic bipartite graph of girth $4$ without eigenvalues in $(-1,1)$ and with minimum degree $2$.
 Let $n \in \N$ be the maximum for which the twisted ladder $\upbowtie_n$ on $n$ rungs is a subgraph of $H$.
-Denote by $(a,b)$ and $(y,z)$ the two pairs of vertices of the twisted ladder $\upbowtie_n$ as labeled in \cref{fig:twisted-ladder} --- these four vertices are the only degree-$2$ vertices of $\upbowtie_n$, and $a$ is at distance $2$ from $b$ while $y$ is at distance $2$ from $z$ in $\upbowtie_n$.
+Denote by $(a,b)$ and $(y,z)$ the two pairs of vertices of the twisted ladder $\upbowtie_n$ as labeled in \cref{fig:twisted-ladder} --- these four vertices are the only ones of degree $2$ in $\upbowtie_n$, and $a$ is at distance $2$ from $b$ while $y$ is at distance $2$ from $z$ in $\upbowtie_n$.

 We deduce from \cref{fig:g4-a} applied to the rooted distance-two subgraph of $H$ induced by $\sset{a,b}$ that both $a$ and $b$ are of degree $3$.
 Furthermore, we deduce from \cref{fig:g4-c} applied to the rooted distance-two subgraph of $H$ induced by $\sset{a,b}$ that the third neighbors of $a$ and $b$ are distinct.